-"They didn't go to a store and buy it; they found it in the refrigerator, or left by a parent or an older sibling," said study co-author Dr. Steven Lipshultz, the pediatrician in chief at the Children's Hospital of Michigan. [ 5 Health Problems Linked to Energy Drinks ]
+"They didn't go to a store and buy it; they found it in the refrigerator, or left by a parent or an older sibling," said study co-author Dr. Steven Lipshultz, the pediatrician in chief at the Children's Hospital of Michigan.

 Energy drinks typically contain high levels of sugar and at least as much caffeine as a cup of coffee.
-But the drinks also often tout the energy-boosting effects of a mix of other ingredients, ranging from taurine and l-carnitine, naturally occurring amino acisd, to ginseng (a Chinese herb typically used in alternative medicine).
+But the drinks also often tout the energy-boosting effects of a mix of other ingredients, ranging from taurine and l-carnitine, naturally occurring amino acids, to ginseng (a Chinese herb typically used in alternative medicine).
 But despite this "special blend" of ingredients, studies suggest energy drinks don't boost attention any better than a cup of coffee does.

-Energy drinks can have nasty side effects, too.
 In 2007, Lipshultz began noticing that children and adults who had consumed energy drinks were coming into the emergency room sick.
 He began to wonder if a troubling new trend was occurring.
 So he and his colleagues began tracking data from poison control centers around the world.

 In 2011, he and his colleagues reported that cases of illness associated with energy-drink consumption had skyrocketed, with side effects such as heart problems, liver damage, seizures and even death.
 In a separate study, the U.S. government found that emergency-room visits related to energy-drink consumption grew exponentially between 2005 and 2011, Lipshultz said.